S-RM/wiskess_rust/README.md

 ## Completed developments for next release
 The following are a list of developments since the last release and are currently pushed to the repo:
+* Official support for processing local collections or disk images, where multiple collections or images have been downloaded to a drive or network share.
+There is no new command for this, when you have already downloaded the collections/images you provide the `--in-link` with the word "local" and provide the local path `-l` as the folder where the collections are stored on disk and the `--data-source-list`, `-d` as the list of files to process, i.e. `--in-link local -l x:\ -d "Collection-DC1.zip, Collection-FTP.zip, Veeam.vmdk`.
+You can optionally provide the `--out-link` as "local", but you must combine that with the `--update` flag.
+* Timeline file for host information file - useful when only ingesting the timeline folder files into a SIEM
 * Timeline file for PowerShell history files, ConsoleHost_history.txt
-* Tests to confirm the WISKESS has been setup, and reporting any missing packages
+* Tests to confirm the WISKESS has been setup, and reporting any missing packages.
+Use the command `setup -c` to check if the setup completed completely.
-* Removed bloat-data in the message field of some timeline files, i.e. shellbags, hayabusa
+* Removed bloat-data in the message field of some timeline files, i.e. shellbags, hayabusa, and restructured others so the message field is easier to read in a CSV.
 * Fixed an issue in the network CSV in timeline, where multiple entries were shown for the same event
 * Fixed an issue with old-whip and GUI when using whipped, where some collections would not be extracted completely
-* Host information sheet in timeline
 * artefact collection from disk images on Windows are now done in parallel